bnn1/chatgpt-extension/README.md

 ## Warning
 The extension is experimental!
 The use of extension may result in data loss!
 Use at your own risk.
-Future development is postponed due to more important projects on the list.

 ---